intel-analytics/ipex-llm/ppml/README.md

 #### Step 0.
 Preparation your environment
 To secure your Big Data & AI applications in BigDL PPML manner, you should prepare your environment first, including K8s cluster setup, K8s-SGX plugin setup, key/password preparation, key management service (KMS) and attestation service (AS) setup, BigDL PPML client container preparation. **Please follow the detailed steps in** [Prepare Environment](./docs/prepare_environment.md).

+Next, you are going to build a base image and a custom image on top of it in order to avoid leaving secrets e.g. enclave key in images/containers.
+Before running your application, you need to register the mrenclave in your custom image to Attestation Service, and PPML will verify the runtime MREnclave automatically at the backend.
+The below chart illustrated the whole workflow:

+Start your application with the following guide step by step:

 #### Step 1.
 Build your PPML image for production environment
 To build a secure PPML image which can be used in production environment, BigDL prepared a public base image that does not contain any secrets.
 You can customize your own image on top of this base image.